LinuxNinja99/sshtcb/README.md

 # sshtcb1928
 This is an in-browser way to access "blocked" sites.\
-*blocked refers to sites blacklisted by router*\
+*blocked refers to sites blacklisted by router*

-Under any circumstances, this code may be "shared" for others to use.
-If editing the code and redistributing, credit must be provided to the original author.
-Before editing or  redistributing, or changing in any way, read the LICENSE.
+LICENSE:\
+The term "code" referes to the application and its source code.\
+Under any circumstances, this code
+MAY NOT be shared without permission fromhe OWNER.
+This  MAY NOT be used commercially.
+This code MAY NOT be redistributed, edited, or viewed without the permission from the OWNER.